bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-04-28-newsletter.md

 addition of ECDSA signature adaptor support to libsecp256k1-zkp, and links to proposals to change the BIPs process.
-Also included are our regular sections with summaries of popular questions and answers from the Bitcoin StackExchange, announcements of software releases and release candidates, and descriptions of notable changes to popular Bitcoin infrastructure software.
+Also included are our regular sections with summaries of popular questions and answers from the Bitcoin Stack Exchange, announcements of software releases and release candidates, and descriptions of notable changes to popular Bitcoin infrastructure software.